cj2001/jekyll-now/_posts/2017-07-31-gender-in-academia-the-800-lb-gorilla-in-the-room.md

 <img src="/images/femaleProfessor.jpeg" alt="femaleProfessor" style="width: 200px;"/>

+In case you are unfamiliar with the above image, this was an ad campaign run by [The Gap](https://www.insidehighered.com/news/2017/04/27/gap-ad-raises-eyebrows-among-academics-portrayal-tenure-track-fashion), trying to make us female professors look put together or something.
+Needless to say, it has gotten a fair bit of attention from actual female professors.

 It is very likely that this will not be the last post on this topic.
 And as I posted earlier, I am not trying to represent every single woman on the tenure track in this blog.
 All I can do is talk about my experiences.
 So this will be the first of potentially several posts on this subject.

 I have frequently had comments made to me about how rare it is to find a female faculty member in engineering, much less in nuclear engineering.
 It is true.
 It is a rare thing...so rare in fact that in 2012, somebody thought it would be a good idea to post [this](http://npre.illinois.edu/news/radiation-detection-expert-npres-first-female-faculty-member).
 Really, in 2012 this is not something you should be proud of or advertise.
 If I have to explain to you WHY this is not something to be proud of, then maybe you are not ready to read my blog.